All it takes is 2 easy steps

 Following are a few of the initial best practices we share with new customers.
 These simple dos and don’ts will give you a head start on your own conversational text messaging programs.

 DO: One of the most important best practices is to confirm opt-ins before you send the first message of your text messaging program.
 Always be sure to get explicit consent in writing, through a web form, a Keyword text response or a document.
 That way you stay in compliance with the TPCA rules and regulations, avoiding a SPAM violation than will cost you $500 or more for each text message sent that’s out of compliance.

 DON’T: Just go out and buy a list of mobile numbers and start sending text messages.
 That’s a fast way to be labeled as a Spammer and fined accordingly.

-DO: Create an opt-in program to grow your text messaging lists.
+DO: Create an opt-in program to grow your SMS messages lists.
 Be sure to make it simple for people to opt-in with a keyword response to a short code.
 Entice them to opt-in with an offer, such as a coupon, discount or some kind of game where they can win prizes.
 Make it fun, exciting and most of all relevant to your audience.
 Advertise your opt-ins on your website, promotional materials and social media posts.
 Be sure to tell your opt-ins what to expect from your messaging program, for example how many messages to expect and at what frequency.